elijahcole/iwildcam2020-rs-demo/README.md

 ```
 python iwildcam_rs_minimal.py --rs-path /path/to/rs/data/iwildcam_rs_npy --site 107
 ```
 will choose a random time point for site `107` and extract the corresponding infrared imagery and a mask representing the pixels classified as *clear* according to the automatically generated `pixelqa` data.
-Files are saved to the location of the script.
+Files are saved to the same directory as the script.